Clay-Ferguson/quantizr/docs/dev-guide/how-to-build.md

 # Production Builds

 If you've already understood `build-dev.sh` and how it works you'll notice `build-distro.sh` (used for doing production builds) is very similar.

+This script creates the distro folder in `[project]/distro` and updates the local docker repository with the current file image for the QUANTA_VER that's set.
+Once the docker image is in the docker repo the app can then be run by using the script in the distro folder.

 ----